 - Responding to the diverse needs, capabilities and preferences of all, by ensuring appropriate levels of challenge.

 - Overcoming potential barriers for those individuals and groups currently under represented as participants.

 - Developing a culture that enables and values the full involvement of all.

 3 Aims and objectives

 The aims and objectives of the Club will be:

-g. to adopt Archery GB’s Policy for Safeguarding Children, Young People and Vulnerable Adults and implement the procedures laid down.
+- to adopt South Gloucestershire Council’s Policy for Safeguarding Children, Young People and Vulnerable Adults and implement the procedures laid down.

-i. to adopt Archery GB’s equity policy and incorporate it across all aspects of the Clubs development
+- to adopt South Gloucestershire Council’s equity policy and incorporate it across all aspects of the Clubs development.